tktajwar/today/README.md

 # Getting Started

 **today** is a day planner program written in *Python 3*.
-The intention of developing this program was to help people plan the tasks they are going take today with the amount of time they are planning to spend on them.
-This Command Line application will help you have a realistic idea of what you can do today and stay focused on your day plan throughout the day.
+The intention of developing this program was to help people plan their whole day and stay organised and productive throughout their day.
+This Command Line application will help you have a realistic for your day, save hours of your time and let stay focused on your day plan throughout the day.

 *today* has quite a few features.
-This short introduction will give you an idea of what this program is about and how to start using it.
+This short introduction will give you an idea of the basics of the basics of the program and help you start using it.

 To see how to install *today*, scroll down to [installation guide](#Install-today).

-## the help message
+## The Help Message

 Open your terminal.